Has It All Been Solved? Open NLP Research Questions Not Solved by Large Language Models: Fundamental NLP

-\item {\bf Responsible reasoning in social contexts.} With increasing numbers of applications that use NLP models, it is foreseeable that models will need to make complicated decisions that involve moral reasoning as intermediate steps.
-For example, when creating a website, there may be moral choices to consider such as catering towards certain subpopulations, or overly optimizing for user attention or click-through rates.
+\paragraph{Responsible reasoning in social contexts.} With an increasing number of applications that use NLP models, it is foreseeable that models will need to make complicated decisions that involve moral reasoning as intermediate steps.
+For example, when creating a website, there may be moral choices to consider such as catering to certain sub-populations, or overly optimizing for user attention or click-through rates.
 These decision principles are pervasive in our daily life, across small and large tasks.
-We believe there is much to be studied in understanding or improving the ability of AI systems to reason over socially-complicated and morally-charged scenarios given different social contexts and cultural backgrounds \citep{jin2023trolley,hendrycks2021aligning}.
-We foresee that interdisciplinary collaboration with domain experts and policymakers will be needed.

-\item {\bf Formally defining reasoning and designing proper evaluation framework.} There is a rising need to refine the definition of reasoning, because LLMs start to make the difference between knowledge and reasoning blurry -- when a model memorizes a reasoning pattern, does it count as the mastery of reasoning or knowledge?
-Models already start to show an increasing mastery of templated solutions by pattern matching, which seems to be the reasoning that many want.
-Fundamentally, it leads to a question about what are the sparkles of intelligence that humans excel at, and how different are these from empirically learning how to do template matching.
-Beyond redefining reasoning, then the other open question is how to test models' reasoning skills.
-We face problems such as data contamination, Goodhart's law (a dataset failing to reflect the skill once it is exploited), and a lack of reliable metrics to evaluate multi-step reasoning.
+We believe there is much to be studied in understanding or improving the ability of AI systems to reason over socially-complicated and morally-charged scenarios given different social contexts and cultural backgrounds \citep{jin2023trolley,hendrycks2021aligning,liu-etal-2021-towards}.
+We foresee that interdisciplinary collaboration with domain experts and policymakers will be needed. \paragraph{Formally defining reasoning and designing a proper evaluation framework.} There is a rising need to refine the definition of reasoning, as LLMs start showing an increasing mastery of templated solutions through pattern matching -- when a model memorizes a reasoning pattern, does it count as reasoning or knowledge?
+Fundamentally, this leads to questions about what are the domains of intelligence that humans excel at, and how different these are from empirically learning how to do template matching.
+Beyond redefining reasoning, other open questions include how to test a model's reasoning skills in the face of data contamination, Goodhart's law (a dataset failing to reflect the skill once exploited)~\citep{Goodhart1984ProblemsOM}, and a lack of reliable metrics to evaluate multi-step reasoning \cite{golovneva2022roscoe}.

-\item {\bf Analyzing how prompts help reasoning.} There are two types of prompting whose effect on LLMs are worth inspection: in-context learning and chain of thought.
-Recent work shows that conditioning on in-context examples has a similar effect to finetuning the model \cite{akyurek2022learning}, and researchers start to decode the mechanisms that models start to pick up from the given context, such as induction heads \cite{olsson2022incontext}.
-Apart from the in-context instructions, we can also prompt LLMs with intermediate steps using chain-of-thought prompting.
-This approach breaks down reasoning tasks into smaller sub-problems, similar to human problem-solving.
-However, it is debatable whether language models truly reason or just generate statistically-alike sequences, and to what extent AI systems can learn to reason from few-shot exemplars.